 – Are you prepared that the new system is going to take away (and not save) time during the implementation period and first two months into Go-Live?

-If you have made a decision, then, there are some tips to help you save your time and money which is important as implementing D365BC can be both time-consuming and costly.
+If you have made a decision, then, there are some tips and tricks to save your time and money.
 Saving time is important to help ensure that the employees engaged in D365BC implementation, can also perform their day-to-day business activities.
-Saving money is important as it can be spent on something else such as improving your company’s products and services or giving a bonus to your employees for all their hard work (instead of paying to an implementation Partner).
+Saving money is important as it can be spent on something else such as improving your company’s products and services or giving a bonus to your employees for all their hard work.

 There are several things that are involved in D365BC implementation and it is possible to save in each of these categories.